 CMV: How will the researchers who developed the technology be available to you?
 Beyond paying royalties, is there any ongoing involvement by MS?

 BPM: There is a good period of time where the Microsoft researchers will continue to be available to us to successfully transfer the technology, answer questions, brainstorm, debug issues, etc. Our overall goal in structuring our relationship was to create a scenario whereby both companies would be motivated to make Inrix a success.
-Therefore, even beyond the contractual obligations, we feel Microsoft will make every effort to help Inrix become a success because it’s in their best interest to do so.
+Therefore, even beyond the contractual obligations, we feel Microsoft will make every effort to help Inrix become a success because its in their best interest to do so.

 CMV: Are there any requirements that you continue development on a MS platform?